Calculus of Fractions for Quasicategories: Abstract

 \section{Abstract}

 We describe a generalization of Gabriel and Zisman's Calculus of Fractions to quasicategories, showing that the two essentially coincide for the nerve of a category.
-We then prove that the marked Ex-functor can be used to compute the localization of a marked quasicategory satisfying our condition and that the appropriate (co)completeness properties of the quasicategory carry over to its localization.
-Finally, we present an application of these results to discrete homotopy theory. \MSC{18N55, 18N60, 18N40, 55U35, 18N50}
+We then prove that the marked Ex-functor can be used to compute the localization of a marked quasicategory satisfying our condition and that the appropriate (co)completeness properties of the quasicategory carry over to its localization. \MSC{18N55, 18N60, 18N40, 55U35, 18N50}